jatinkumar762/Low-Level-Design/Creational Patterns/Builder.md

 #### Pros
 * Good way to handle complexity
-* Easy to implement, we have to just use innner static class
+* Easy to implement, we have to just use inner static class

 #### Cons
 * Class instance returned is immutable